Ultimate guide: How to register a company in Singapore

 2. Registering the company

-Once you have received approval for your name, the process of filing the incorporation paperwork and obtaining approval from the ACRA can be done in just a day – as long as the documents are all ready and have been signed by all directors of the new company.
+Once you have received approval for your name, the process of filing the paperwork and obtaining approval from the ACRA can be done in just a day – as long as the documents are all ready and have been signed by all directors of the new company.

 What happens post-incorporation?

 - You receive a Certificate of Incorporation.
-ACRA will send an email notification confirming the incorporation of your company.
+ACRA will send an email notification confirming the registration of your company.
 This is your official Singapore Company Incorporation Certificate and will include your business registration number.
 If you want a hard copy of the certificate, you can make an online request to ACRA for S$50.

 - You receive a Business Profile (”Bizfile”).
 ACRA will also provide the business profile of your new company for free.
 The business profile is the identity card of the company.